-10.57 Rural housing is a key issue in Pendle.
-The SHMA indicates that across the Burnley and Pendle housing market area there is a shortage of rural housing of both market and affordable tenure.
-The provision of new housing in rural areas should be to meet the needs of the local rural population (this may include both new market and affordable housing).
-The NPPF indicates that housing should be located where it will enhance or maintain the vitality of rural communities.
+- 10.83 The landowner has also carried out work to assess any potential constraints to site delivery and the infrastructure requirements of the proposed development, including improvements that will need to be made to the highways network. - 10.84 Rural housing is a key issue in Pendle.
+The SHMA indicates that there is a strong demand for housing in rural areas and there is an overall shortage of social rented stock in these areas.
+It also suggests that a range of sizes and types of socially rented dwellings are required including family accommodation, single person accommodation and smaller dwellings for the elderly.
+The Framework indicates that housing should be located where it will enhance or maintain the vitality of rural communities.
 This could be achieved through the development in one village helping to support the continuation of services in another village nearby.
-The NPPF also recognises that there may be occasions where specialist rural housing is required.
+The Framework also recognises that there may be occasions where specialist rural housing is required.
 This could be for agricultural or forestry workers where the provision of accommodation at or near to the location of employment is essential to the function of the business.